coleifer/peewee/docs/peewee/transactions.rst

 :meth:`Database.after_commit` registers a callable to run after the current transaction commits.
 If the transaction rolls back the callable is discarded.
-If not transaction is active, the hook runs immediately.
-Use-case, e.g., is writing a row PK to a task queue.
+If no transaction is active, the callable runs immediately.
+One use is enqueueing work keyed on a new row's id.

 .. code-block:: python